15 Best Things to do in Nagano

 Okayi are a type of stuffed dumpling that actually originated right here in Nagano.
 You’ve got to try some while you’re here, and as far as we’re concerned, there’s no better spot than Ogawanoshodaimonten.

 We loved this place because it’s super authentic and they cook the dumplings right in front of you, over the fire.
-They have both vegetarian and meat options, so of course we just had to try both.
+They have both vegetarian and meat options, so of course, we just had to try both.
 We’re pleased to say that they definitely lived up to the hype!

 The dumpling shop is only a 10-minute walk from the temple, so it’s well worth stopping on your way there, or as you head back to Nagano.
 But honestly, these dumplings are worth the trip in their own right.

 Or, you can even go one better and book this dumpling-making class at Ogawanoshodaimonten!
 Not only do you get to make (and eat) lots of delicious oyaki, your guides will also show you around Zenkoji temple and the shopping street.
 They’ll also take tons of photos for you, which are sent for free after the tour.
-This tour costs $102 USD and starts at 12:40 pm on weekdays, except Wednesdays.
-So book this and your lunch plans are set!

 5. Small-Group Izakaya Food Tour in Nagano